 Today, the District has a fairly streamlined policy and program apparatus for clean energy market development.
-The DOEE is the sole and central authority, designing energy strategy, guiding policy decision-making, and implementing various programs.
-This includes direct program implementation at the DOEE, as well as outsourced program administration through the SEU and PACE.
-The DOEE is primarily funded with District general funds, federal grants, the Renewable Energy Development Fund and the SETF.
-Most of the DOEE's direct funding programs are low-income assistance, relying on federal funds.
-SETF dollars are directly passed to the SEU, which is administered, by contract, by a consortium of entities led by the Vermont Energy Investment Corporation.
+DOEE is the sole and central authority, designing energy strategy, guiding policy decision-making, and implementing various programs.
+This includes direct program implementation at DOEE, as well as outsourced program administration through the SEU and DC PACE.
+DOEE is primarily funded with District general funds, federal grants, the Renewable Energy Development Fund (REDF) and the SETF.
+Most of the DOEE's direct funding programs are focused on low-income assistance, relying on federal funds.
+SETF dollars are directly passed to the SEU, which is administered, by contract, by a consortium of entities led by the Vermont Energy Investment Corporation (VEIC).
 Of SEU funds, 85% go to rebate and market development programs across sectors, and 15% of funds go to overhead.
-The DOEE does not currently offer any financing products itself, but it does oversee administration of PACE.22
+The only direct financing that DOEE currently offers is through the DC PACE program.22